 - DataStage (DataStage service).
 For more information, see Connecting to a data source in DataStage.

 - Decision Optimization (Watson Studio and Watson Machine Learning)

 - Notebooks (Watson Studio).
 Click Read data on the Code snippets pane to get the connection credentials and load the data into a data structure.
 For more information, see Load data from data source connections.

 Other catalogs (IBM Knowledge Catalog)

 - You can connect to this data source from Watson Query.

 Except for NTLM authentication, Windows Authentication is not supported.

 Running SQL statements

-To ensure that your SQL statements run correctly, refer to the Microsoft SQL Server documentation for the correct syntax.
+To ensure that your SQL statements run correctly, refer to the Transact-SQL Reference for the correct syntax.